rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop3/02 functional-operators.md

 def reduceLeft[B >: A](f: (B, A) => B): B
 def reduceRight[B >: A](op: (A, B) => B): B

+List(1, 2, 3, 4).reduceLeft((b, a) => a + b) // or, shorter
 List(1, 2, 3, 4).reduceLeft(_ + _)
 ```

+(Note on the shorter version: when using multiple underscores to access function parameters without naming them, each underscore represents
+the next parameter in order, that is why you can only use them once!)

+(Note that you are now more limited in the aggregator functions you can use!)

 In case of an empty input list, these operators throw an exception, as they cannot return anything else.
 To fix this, Scala has a variant on this, which returns an `Option[B]` instead.
 If the input is empty,